gabrielclavero/world-geo-parser/README.md

 - countries folder: in this folder you will find a json file for each country in the world, containing all the states/provinces within it.
 - states folder: in this folder you will find a json file for each state/province of each country in the world, containing the cities within it.

+## IMPORTANT

+Keep in mind after running the script some of the states will have TONS of cities on it (up to 11k maybe) Maybe what you want instead are the second-order administrative divisions of each country.
+To do that, use the feature class 'A' and feature code 'ADM2' to gather the data on step 3 of the script.

 ## LICENSE